Chocolate Peanut Butter Cookies

 Scoop and Roll

-Scoop dough into balls rolling lightly between your hands then roll in remaining sugar.
+Scoop the dough into balls rolling lightly between your hands then roll in remaining sugar.
 Place the cookie balls on prepared pan leaving about two inches between each one.
 Once all cookies have been rolled in sugar gently press crosshatch pattern into each ball using a fork.